Spensiir/hitchens/about.md

 ---
 layout: post
-title: About
+title: about
 ---
 ## Hello!
-They name me Spencer.
+They named me Spencer.

 ![a picture of me](assets\images\spencer.jpeg)

-> Gold orange light pools on glossy bamboo floor.
-Her surface lifts me steady.
-A thousand rays spread flat onto my skin, rich like a honeybee's nectar.
+>  I'm currently leasing this body from the universe.
+So far it's been pretty radical.